hnguyen094/hnguyen094.github.io/Storage/TCTFY/source.txt

 Understand "look around" as looking.
 Understand "view [something]" as examining.
 Understand the command "read" as something new.
 Understand "read [something]" as reading.
 Reading is an action applying to one thing.
 Understand the command "tear" as something new.
 Understand "tear [something]" as tearing.
 Tearing is an action applying to one thing.
+Understand "shred [something]" as tearing.
 Understand "tap [something]" as touching.
 Understand the command "kill" as something new.
 Understand "kill [something]" as killing.
 Killing is an action applying to one thing.